kubernetes/steering/CONTRIBUTING.md

-# Contributing to the steering repo
+# Contributing to Steering
+This repo and the committee itself

 This repo is for the use of the steering committee to organize itself and record decisions and processes.

-The right mode to contribute depends on the type of change that you are proposing.
+The right mode to contribute depends on the type of change that you are proposing or engagement level you are seeking with the committee.

-# Non-members

-Submit a PR and then send email to steering@kubernetes.io.
-To communicatie sensitive items with the steering committee privately, send an email to steering-private@kubernetes.io.

 # Steering Committee Members